zizisoft/gitlock/architecture.md

 nonce 019528aa19bacb9c1606d1bd2767954b
 ```

-Note: It timestamps the previous tag message in UTF-8.
-This tag message must end with a Unix newline character.
+Note: It timestamps the `001` tag message in UTF-8.
+This `002` tag message must end with a Unix newline character.

 When SHA-256 Becomes Weak
 =========================